Public Art

 Sculpture made of thirty-three stainless steel polyhedrons reaching from the floor of the Simons Building to the skylight four stories above

 Antony Gormley, Chord, 2015.
 Commissioned with MIT Percent-for-Art Funds.
-Photo by Peter Vanderwarker.
-Courtesy of the artist.
+Courtesy the artist.
+Photo: Peter Vanderwarker

 Location